Lethal Bronzing Disease of Palm Trees

 - Livistona chinensis – Chinese Fan Palm

-Of the above host list, Sylvester Palm, ‘Medjool’ Palm, and Canary Island Date Palm are the most commonly-seen infected species in the Central Florida area.
+Of the above host list, Sylvester Palm, Date ‘Medjool’ Palm, and Canary Island Date Palm are the most commonly-seen infected species in the Central Florida area.
+As this disease becomes more widespread, it is likely that the host list will expand.

 Symptoms of Lethal Bronzing infection include dieback of the palm from the oldest growth (lowest row of leaves) upwards.
 Dieback begins at the leaf tips.
 Sometimes, the spear leaf dies following dieback of about one-third of the canopy.
 The time frame of onset of infection to palm death is relatively quick – anywhere from several weeks to six months.
+Newly-emerged flower dieback may be noted in diseased palms.
 Early-onset of decline closely resembles nutrient deficiencies and other palm diseases.

 The only way to conclusively-diagnose Lethal Bronzing infection is through a laboratory analysis (PCR) sample of wood shavings from the trunk of the palm.

 Our current recommendations coincide with those of University of Florida experts.
 We recommend to remove any palm that with a confirmed infection by Lethal Bronzing.
 Susceptible palm trees in close proximity to infected palms should be treated with antibiotics as noted above.
-Post-infection treatments may promote longevity of infected palms but will not cure the palm.
+Post-infection treatments may promote longevity of infected palms but will not cure the palm, and such palms serve as a source of infection regardless of antibiotics administration.

 Check out our interview on Fox 35 with Matt Trezza: